Dayton.FYI

 Editorial Independence Firewall

 The board may not: direct, review, approve, or veto any editorial content before publication; direct coverage of or suppression of coverage of any person, organization, or topic; access unpublished materials, source identities, or editorial deliberations; make public statements purporting to represent the Info District’s editorial positions.
+Violation constitutes grounds for board member removal.

 Conflict of Interest